AbigalChulchill/Crypto-Account-Data/README.md

 # FTX Account To Spread Sheet

-A script to pull account and position data from FTX exchange into a spread sheet.
+A script to pull account summary and positions from FTX into a spread sheet.

 Run the script in a local web server.